Kathy Mariucci, BS, CPIA, RBP

-- Animals must be replaced by use of models and in vitro systems whenever possible.
+Animals must be replaced by models and in vitro systems whenever possible.

 - A clear experimental endpoint must be provided to avoid unnecessary or prolonged pain or suffering.
-The ideal endpoint is short enough to occur before pain or distress and long enough to allow collection of reliable, measurable data.
+The ideal endpoint is short enough to occur before pain or distress are incurred and long enough to allow collection of reliable, measurable and repeatable data.